Crohn's disease: Diagnosis

 The diagnosis of Crohn's disease can sometimes be challenging, and many tests are often required to assist the physician in making the diagnosis.
 Even with a full battery of tests, it may not be possible to diagnose Crohn's with complete certainty; a colonoscopy is approximately 70% effective in diagnosing the disease, with further tests being less effective.
 Disease in the small bowel is particularly difficult to diagnose, as a traditional colonoscopy allows access to only the colon and lower portions of the small intestines; introduction of the capsule endoscopy aids in endoscopic diagnosis.
+Intestinal ultrasound should be considered an early step in the diagnosis and follow-up of people with Crohn's disease even in people with a proximal small bowel localization of the disease.
 Giant (multinucleate) cells, a common finding in the lesions of Crohn's disease, are less common in the lesions of lichen nitidus.

 Classification

 Crohn's disease is one type of inflammatory bowel disease (IBD).
 It typically manifests in the gastrointestinal tract and can be categorized by the specific tract region affected.
-A disease of both the ileum (the last part of the small intestine that connects to the large intestine), and the large intestine, Ileocolic Crohn's accounts for fifty percent of cases.
-Crohn's ileitis, manifest in the ileum only, accounts for thirty percent of cases, while Crohn's colitis, of the large intestine, accounts for the remaining twenty percent of cases and may be particularly difficult to distinguish from ulcerative colitis.

 Gastroduodenal Crohn's disease causes inflammation in the stomach and the first part of the small intestine called the duodenum.
 Jejunoileitis causes spotty patches of inflammation in the top half of the small intestine, called the jejunum.
-The disease can attack any part of the digestive tract, from mouth to anus.
+The disease can attack any part of the digestive tract, from the mouth to the anus.
 However, individuals affected by the disease rarely fall outside these three classifications, with presentations in other areas.

-Crohn's disease may also be categorized by the behavior of disease as it progresses.
+Crohn's disease may also be categorized by the behavior of the disease as it progresses.
 These categorizations formalized in the Vienna classification of the disease.
 There are three categories of disease presentation in Crohn's disease: stricturing, penetrating, and inflammatory.
 Stricturing disease causes narrowing of the bowel that may lead to bowel obstruction or changes in the caliber of the feces.
 Penetrating disease creates abnormal passageways (fistulae) between the bowel and other structures, such as the skin.
 Inflammatory disease (or nonstricturing, nonpenetrating disease) causes inflammation without causing strictures or fistulae.